-The undersigned, having had the privilege of witnessing the closing examination of the pupils of the Indian training school, at Carlisle Barracks, under the management of Captain Pratt, and of inspecting the operations of the industrial department of the same, desire to give expression of gratification caused and the impressions made upon them by all that they have seen.
+"The undersigned, having had the privilege of witnessing the closing examination of the pupils of the Indian Training School, at Carlisle Barracks, under the management of Capt.
+Pratt, and of inspecting the operations of the Industrial Department of the same, desire to give ex pression of gratification caused and the impressions made upon them by all that they have seen all that they have seen.

-And first of all we have to say that it has been with admiration, bordering on amazement, that we have observed the facility and the accuracy with which the children passed through the various exercises of the school-room.
+And first of all we have to say that it has been with admiration, borand inst of all which that we have observed the facility and the accu-racy with which the children passed through the various exercises of the school room.
+The manifestations of advancement in the rudiments the school room.
 The manifestations of advancement in the rudiments of an English education are to us simply surprising.
-In reading, geography, arithmetic, and especially in writing, the accuracy lave observed the facility and the accuracy with which the children passed through the various exercises of the school-room.
-The manifestations of advancement in the rudiments of an English education are to us simply surprising.
-In reading, geography, arithmetic, and especially in writing, the accurate training apparent in all the classes, and the amount of knowledge displayed, are in fullest proof, not only of skillful and successful teaching, but no less of aptitude and diligence on the part of the Indian children.
-Considering the brief period during which the school has been in operation, and the fact that the greater portion of these children entered it in a wholly untutored condition, the advancement made by them, as evinced in the examinations we have witnessed, are conclusive at least of their capability of culture.
-We are fully persuaded that improvement equal to that which we have witnessed, in the case of these children of the plains, made in equal time by American children, would be regarded as quite unusual.
-And when the difficulties of communication consequent upon diversities of language are taken into account, we can but feel that the results of which we have been the witnesses to-day justify onr judgment of them as amazing.
+In reading, geog-raphy, arithmetic, and especially in writing, the accurate training ap-parent in all the classes, and the amount of knowledge displayed, are in fullest proof, not only of skillful and successful teaching, but no less of aptitude and diligence on the part of the Indian chuldren.
+Consider-ing the brief period during which the school has been in operation, and the fact that the greater portion of these children entered it in a wholly untutored condition, the advancement made by them, as evinced in the examinations we have witnessed, are conclusive at least, of their canauntutored condition, the advancement made by them, as evinced in the examinations we have witnessed, are conclusive at least of their capa-bility of culture.
+We are fully pursuaded that improvement equal to that which we have witnessed in the case of these children of the plans made in equal time by American children, would be regarded as quite unusual.
+And when the difficulties of communication, consequent upon diversities of language are taken into account, we can but feel that the results of which we have been the witnesses to day justify our judgment of them as emerging. of them as amazing.